LearningMike/musings/README.md

 - They monetize your data:
 - They sell addiction:
 - They allow the spread of misinformation and abuse
-- They attack our right to freedom of speech
+- They attack your right to freedom of speech

-But this looks like Apple, Google, Amazon etc. and basically every company in some way
+But this looks like Apple, Google, Amazon etc. and basically every information/communication company in some way

 # Science
 Any time we learn, we have observed it to take a couple of arguable steps.
 Those steps - however divided, however long - are Science or "The Scientific Method".